-Policy Description Likely Significant Effect Alone or incombination? or ecology after-uses following mineral extraction. out to the required standard for the proposed afteruse.
+Policy Description Likely Significant Effect Alone or in- combination? or ecology after-uses following out to the required standard for the mineral extraction. proposed afteruse.
 MP9: Concrete batching and asphalt plants Criteria based policy for the location of concrete batching and asphalt plants.
 No LSE - Policy does not promote growth in any particular location.
 Criteria based policy only.
 Requires compliance with Policy MW2.
 MP10: Safeguarding of port and rail facilities, and facilities for the manufacture of concrete, asphalt and recycled materials Policy to safeguard rail heads, rail links to quarries, wharfage and associated facilities for the storage, handling and processing facilities for the bulk transport of minerals and to safeguard sites for concrete batching, manufacture of coated materials, other concrete products, and the handling, processing and distribution of other aggregates from incompatible development.
 No LSE - Policy is safeguarding facilities and does not promote growth in any particular location.
-MP11: Mineral Safeguarding Areas and Mineral Consultation Areas Policy to safeguard existing and allocated mineral extraction sites from incompatible development and to safeguard mineral resources from inappropriate development proposals that may sterilise the mineral resource.
-No LSE - Policy is safeguarding existing facilities and the mineral resource from inappropriate development.
-The inclusion of land within a Mineral Safeguarding Area does not necessarily mean that planning permission would be granted for mineral extraction.
+MP11: Mineral Policy to safeguard existing and No LSE - Policy is safeguarding existing Safeguarding Areas and allocated mineral extraction sites facilities and the mineral resource from Mineral Consultation from incompatible development inappropriate development.
+The Areas and to safeguard mineral inclusion of land within a Mineral resources from inappropriate Safeguarding Area does not necessarily development proposals that may mean that planning permission would be sterilise the mineral resource. granted for mineral extraction.
 Any application for mineral extraction within a MSA would be determined in accordance with the relevant policies, including MW2.
-MP12: Energy minerals Criteria based policy for applications for conventional and unconventional oil and gas development to adhere to.
-No LSE - Policy does not promote growth in any particular location.
-Criteria based policy only.
-Requires development to not generate unacceptable adverse impacts on the environment.
+MP12: Energy minerals Criteria based policy for No LSE - Policy does not promote growth applications for conventional and in any particular location.
+Criteria based unconventional oil and gas policy only.
+Requires development to not development to adhere to. generate unacceptable adverse impacts on the environment.
 There are currently no PEDL licences in Norfolk, which would be required before any oil or gas exploration could take place.